San Vittore del Lazio

 Today, Wednesday, January 7, 2026, was the big day—time to visit the birthplace of our maternal grandfather Patrick Verdone (b.
 11/3/1905; d.
 1/16/1994).
 But first things first!
 We walked down the hill from La Residenza di Carolina to Naples Coffee Bar.

-Unable to figure out a satisfactory bus route, Carolina decided to drive us the 20-minutes to San Vittore.
-Here we are coming out of the traffic circle with the sign pointing to the city, which is perched on the hill in the distance.
+Unable to figure out a satisfactory bus route, Carolina decided to drive us the 20-minutes to San Vittore del Lazio.
+This is looking out of the traffic circle—with the proper direction arrow—looking toward the town perched on the hill in the distance.

-She dropped us off at the town’s only church with a graveyard, which was labeled Church of Our Lady of Grace and the attached Cemetery of Saint Victor.
+At our request, Carolina dropped us off at the town’s only church with an existing graveyard, which was labeled Church of Our Lady of Grace and the attached Cemetery of Saint Victor.
 Both are seen here from town.
-They are just out of town and connected by car over a winding road, or on foot by an old path that was once likely the only way between the two.
+They are just outside town and connected by car over a winding road, or by an old footpath that was once likely the only link between the two.

 The view of San Vittore from the church and cemetery.
-From here you can imagine its historical hilltop position as the ancient walled city of Samnite of Aquilonia.
+From here it’s easy to imagine its historical hilltop position as a medieval walled city.

 Caught between Nazis forces repelling Allied forces advancing from the south, parts of San Vittore, including the previous church and cemetery here, were destroyed during WWII.
 The plaque on the left says, “The restoration of the exterior façade of the church was carried out with the contribution of the people of San Vittore and fellow townspeople residing in Detroit and Canada.
 A.D.
 1975.”